Some of Our Impact Stories

 Empowering Students Through Health Screenings

-Preventive screenings help protect education by identifying illness early and reducing barriers linked to “period poverty.”
+Preventive screenings help protect education by identifying illness early and reducing barriers linked to hygiene and health access.

-• Tamale Senior High: reached 2,000 students; identified 56 malaria cases and 9 Hepatitis B cases for early intervention.
+• Tamale Senior High: reached 2,000 students and identified early malaria and Hepatitis B cases.

-• Gushegu, Savelugu, Northern School of Business: combined events served 2,600 additional students with medical care and sanitary pads.
+• Gushegu, Savelugu, Northern School of Business: served 2,600 additional students.

 “Many students had never been tested before.
 Early knowledge changed how they saw their health and their future.”